-Ridgeway has also restructured classes and staffing to respond to the lower than normal pupil admissions and this has helped the school return a surplus this year.
-The funding challenge continues however there are strong indications that the additional actions taken during the last year to promote the school are having a positive impact on pupil numbers.
+Ridgeway has also restructured classes and staffing to respond to the lower than normal pupil admissions and actions taken during the last couple of year to promote the school are having a positive impact on pupil numbers.
 We expect the school will improve its funding position over the next few years and return to surplus.

 St Andrews is a small school and has suffered historically from low pupil numbers.
-Following several new promotional actions, reception intake has been full for the last 2 years and we are anticipating the same for next year.
+Following several new promotional actions, reception intake has been full for the last 3 years and we are anticipating the same for next year.
 As the funding for these higher pupil numbers arises the school will return to surplus.